nosrac77/data-structures/README.md

 **Quick Sort**

 * quick_sort() *The time complexity for this function is, at worst, O(n^2), and in the best case it is O(n log n).
-This is because the list is broken down into several halves, only ever comparing the values of those halves against one another before merging the two lists together.*
+This range is caused mainly by how the pivot point is chosen.
+At worst, every value in the given list must be iterated over for every number in that list.*